jacob-shuman/ephemurl/README.md

 **TL;DR: All ephemurl apps can be self hosted using docker, docker hub has images available, examples are available for each app in the repo.**

-All ephemurl apps are hosted using the free plan on netlify.
-I would love to promise that there will always be a free hosted version available but the reality is netlify and other hosts could start charging significantly more or there could be an unforeseen circumstance I haven't considered that would prevent the hosted versions from continuing.
+All ephemurl apps are hosted using the free plan on cloudflare pages.
+I would love to promise that there will always be a free hosted version available but the reality is cloudflare pages and other hosts could start charging significantly more or there could be an unforeseen circumstance I haven't considered that would prevent the hosted versions from continuing.
 Even if I could guarantee that they would be available 24/7 forever I understand some people (myself included) prefer to self host services for privacy, reliability, etc.

 **All ephemurl apps can be self hosted using docker.** Each app has a docker image located in the app's directory in the ephemurl mono repo and is published to [hub.docker.io](http://hub.docker.io) as soon as updates are available.
 In the README for each app there are instructions for running it as a single docker container or using docker compose (update so docker compose links to the docker compose docs).